adbrain/hiring-excercise/design/README.md

+Please submit your solution as a pull request.

+---

 # Task

 Create a simple **HTML/CSS** layout using **LESS or SASS**.

 ## Goal

-To display a strong command of the web (coding), modern HTML/CSS layout building, the ability to use a css precompiler and a version control system.
+To display a strong command of the web (coding), modern HTML/CSS layout building, the ability to use a CSS precompiler and a Version Control System.

 ## Specification